gabrie30/ghorg/cmd/examples-copy/features.md

 1. A `ghorgignore` file at `$HOME/.config/ghorg/ghorgignore` is picked up automatically and skips any repo whose clone URL contains one of its lines; `ghorgonly` is the allowlist equivalent.
 See [selective cloning](https://github.com/gabrie30/ghorg#selective-repository-cloning)

+1. `--repo-filter-hook` runs your own executable as the final filter stage. ghorg pipes the repo list as a JSON array to the executable's stdin and clones whatever JSON array it writes to stdout.
+The hook can drop repos and modify fields like `clone_branch`.
+See [hooks](hooks) for example scripts.

+    ```
+    ghorg clone <org> --repo-filter-hook=/path/to/filter.sh --dry-run --token=XXXXXX
+    ```

 ## Speed and Large Clones

 1. `--clone-depth=1` makes shallow clones, and `--git-filter=blob:none` skips binary blobs, both dramatically cut clone time and disk usage